-Deepavali/Diwali the Indian Festival of Lights is almost here (4 November 2021) and whether your child has a special celebration at school, or your family is looking to celebrate at home it’s a fun reason to upgrade your Indian dress or buy the traditional Indian clothing for your kids!
+Deepavali the Indian Festival of Lights is almost here (24 October 2022) and whether your child has a special celebration at school, or your family is looking to celebrate at home it’s a fun reason to upgrade your Indian dress or buy traditional Indian clothing for your kids!
 Deepavali is the biggest Indian festival of the year and it’s tradition to wear shiny new clothes for this important celebration.
 Ready to get shopping?
-First let’s take a look at what the different Indian clothes consist of and where to find them in town and online!
+First, let’s take a look at what the different Indian clothes consist of and where to find all kinds of Indian dress in town and online!

-Traditional Indian Clothes for Girls
+Traditional Indian Dress for Girls

-1) Salwar Kameez – drawstring or elastic pants with a long tunic top.
-This combo often comes with a dupatta (shawl), which is usually better suited (and easier to handle) for older girls.
+Salwar Kameez – drawstring or elastic pants with a long tunic top.
+This Indian outfit often comes with a dupatta (shawl), which is usually better suited (and easier to handle) for older girls.

-Traditional Indian Clothing for Boys
+Traditional Indian Clothes for Boys

 For boys, depending on the event, you can buy a silk or cotton kurta (tunic), which can be worn with jeans, pants or matching pyjama pants.
 A lot of the newer styles feature a nice little waistcoat style jacket to wear over the tunic.